mdkearns/bank-marketing-analysis/README.md

-# bank-marketing-models
+# bank-marketing-analysis
-Building statistical models to evaluate the success of marketing efforts for a Portuguese bank.
+A repository for building statistical models to evaluate a Portuguese bank's marketing efforts.